 Snowman Family Group

 Create a snowman family by painting several rocks to represent parents and kids.
-This idea is a hit at my workshops, especially around the holidays.
+This idea is a hit at my workshops, especially around the holidays, and is one of our favorite easy rock painting ideas for kids.

 Whimsical Expressions